Craaftx/PersonnalGulp/README.md

 # Personnal Gulp Workflow

 Here is it !
-This workflow **Gulp** help front developer to make some repetitive tasks and create a better developpement environnement :
+This workflow **Gulp** help front developer to make some repetitive tasks, create a better developpement environnement and become like [this](https://coub.com/view/17c0vx)

 ### FEATURES :
 - gulp-less: **Transform LESS to CSS**